Crinklewott/diape.red/_posts/2017-07-10-Arsenal-Tier-Emacs-Writable-Dired.md

 <!-- more -->

-# So, WTF did I just see?
+# What's this?
-In the GIF at the top, you saw an entire folder get renamed using something called "Dired".
+In the GIF at the top, you can see an entire folder get renamed using something called "Dired".

 Emacs has a built-in-file manager, which doesn't sound very impressive